A whiskey forward classic cocktail, the Ward Eight!

-This evening while sitting around watching the news and all of the political craziness that comes with an election year, we decided that we needed a drink to help make sense of it it all.
-While it is fun to come up with lots of original cocktails, every now and then it is nice to grab one of our old bar books and pick a recipe out.
+While sitting around watching the news and all of the political craziness that comes with an election year, we decided that we needed a drink to help make sense of it it all.
+While it is fun to come up with original cocktails, every now and then it is nice to grab one of our old bar books and pick a recipe out.

 In this case we decided on a drink that was invented to celebrate the election of a politician from Boston’s notoriously corrupt Ward Eight.
 It only seemed fitting that we should drink a cocktail that was founded on the nuttiness of election season, the Ward Eight.